If you feel unsafe for any reason, please call 911 or your local emergency number.

 The baby recognizes voices, rhythm, and especially human contact.
 Skin-to-skin closeness restores warmth, pressure, and containment.

-As connection is felt, stress begins to settle.
+As contact returns, stress begins to settle.

 What the Body Learns